Thai court warns against using emergency powers to disperse protests

 The protesters, who are still blocking major intersections in central Bangkok, want to suspend what they say is a fragile democracy under Thaksin's control and eliminate his influence by altering electoral arrangements.

-Adding to the crisis, a flagship rice program that paid farmers way above the market rate has proved ruinously expensive and the caretaker government lacks the power to keep funding it.
+Adding to the crisis, a flagship rice programme that paid farmers way above the market rate has proved ruinously expensive and the caretaker government lacks the power to keep funding it.

 A state bank had to cancel a loan that might have helped prop up the scheme in the face of a revolt by depositors who began pulling their money out.